factoriolab/factoriolab/README.md

 The Factorio calculator can opened directly using the url [https://factoriolab.github.io/factorio](https://factoriolab.github.io/factorio).
 The Dyson Sphere Program calculator can opened directly using the url [https://factoriolab.github.io/dsp](https://factoriolab.github.io/dsp).
 The Satisfactory calculator can opened directly using the url [https://factoriolab.github.io/satisfactory](https://factoriolab.github.io/satisfactory).
+The Captain of Industry calculator can opened directly using the url [https://factoriolab.github.io/coi](https://factoriolab.github.io/coi).
 The staging environment, for testing pull requests, can be found at [https://factoriolab.github.io/staging](https://factoriolab.github.io/staging).

 ## Running locally